alwaysrahul6/PathGaurd/README.md

 Detect anomalies or attack patterns
 Provide alerts on the dashboard
 Initial testing can be done using dummy traffic generators and manual JSON log submissions (via Postman).

+A Project Dedicated to Soldiers

+“Not all heroes wear capes, some wear uniforms.
+PathGuard ensures they return home safe.”